scud3r1a/openrcpp/README.md

 The _streamer_ is used for a fast and stable transmission of
 - captured video frames from the camera
 - sensor data
 to the workstation where the post-processing is done.
+Therefore, the data is

 ---